collective/wm.sampledata/README.rst

 Contribute
 ==========

-If you have any ideas for improvement or know another alternative to this package please `drop me a mail`_

-.. _`drop me a mail`: mailto:harald (at) webmeisterei dot com
+If you have any ideas for improvement or know another alternative to this package please `File a ticket <https://github.com/collective/wm.sampledata/issues>`_ or `drop me a mail <mailto:harald (at) webmeisterei dot com>`_